cuzzlor/password-check/README.md

 }
 ```

-Or if you want greater control over the HttpClient used by `BreachedPasswordService`:
+If you want greater control over configuring the `HttpClient` used by `BreachedPasswordService`:

 ```cs
 public void ConfigureServices(IServiceCollection services)